lthiault/reef-interventions/README.md

 # reef-interventions
-Litterature review of the social-ecological outcomes of coral reef interventions
+Systematic literature review of the social-ecological outcomes of coral reef interventions

 > Code and data repository accompanying two peer-reviewed publications.